-For the president of FICRT, Jumaa AlKaabi, the objectives of the forum are the same as those of the Foundation: tolerance, future coexistence and fraternity.
-“We want to spread peace and concord at the international level and achieve progress among peoples, religions and cultures,” he assured.
-He was also in favor of cooperation to create channels for dialogue and advocated cultural diplomacy as the way to end “the scourge of sectarianism and violence”.
+The objectives of the forum, according to FICRT president Jumaa AlKaabi, are the same as those of the Foundation: tolerance, future coexistence, and fraternity.
+“We want to spread peace and harmony on a global scale and achieve progress among peoples, religions, and cultures”, he stated.
+He also advocated cooperation to open up channels of communication and cultural diplomacy to end “the scourge of sectarianism and violence”.

-Respect for civic foundations, the defense of the culture of peace, acceptance of the other, love among peoples and coexistence in cultural and religious environments were some of the lines of work that Jumaa AlKaabi defended in the path of tolerance and interreligious dialogue.
+Respect for civic foundations, defence of peace culture, acceptance of the other, love among peoples, and coexistence in cultural and religious environments were some of the lines of work that Jumaa AlKaabi defended on the path of tolerance and interreligious dialogue.

-The director of the University Institute of Religious Sciences of the Complutense University, Juan Antonio Álvarez-Pedrosa, alluded to the study of religions in the university environment and the need for dialogue that implies “mutual respect, the ability to listen to others and the openness to understand them”.
+Juan Antonio Álvarez-Pedrosa, director of the Complutense University’s University Institute of Religious Sciences, alluded to the study of religions in the university setting and the need for dialogue, which implies “mutual respect, the ability to listen to others, and the openness to understand them”.

-Professor Álvarez-Pedrosa stressed that those engaged in the study of interreligious dialogue want to make it known that “things can be different and that intolerance cannot have the last word”.
-For the professor, dialogue includes the exchange of ideas between religions and learning “from each other”.
+Professor Álvarez-Pedrosa emphasised that those studying interreligious dialogue want to show that “things can be different and that intolerance cannot have the last word”.
+According to the professor, dialogue entails the exchange of ideas between religions as well as learning “from each other”.

-Words that coincided with those of the deputy director of the Unesco Chair in Conflict Resolution at the University of Cordoba, Fernando López MoraHe emphasized participation and understanding, especially in this geopolitical world, and praised the holding of this Forum with the participation of great specialists. “which places Cordoba in a very special place in this type of dynamization”..
+Those were the words of Fernando López Mora, deputy director of the Unesco Chair in Conflict Resolution at the University of Cordoba.He emphasised the importance of participation and understanding, particularly in this geopolitical world, and praised the Forum’s convening with the participation of great specialists “which places Cordoba in a very unique position in this type of dynamization”..